Wu Ting-fang: Vegetarianism

 Wu was a vegetarian who consumed eggs and milk (ovo-lacto vegetarian).
 He believed that a non-flesh diet would prolong his life and he would live over a hundred years.
 Wu abstained from alcohol and tobacco after reading Mary Foote Henderson's book The Aristocracy of Health.
 He gave speeches on vegetarianism and authored an article "How I Expect to Live Long", published in November 1909 for the Ladies' Home Journal.

 Wu founded the Rational Diet Society in Shanghai, also known as the Society for Cautious Diet and Hygiene (Shenshi Weisheng Hui) with Li Shizeng in September, 1910.
 It was the first vegetarian organization in Shanghai and had about 300 members.
 The society met at Wu's residence for lectures on the dangers of alcohol, meat-eating and tobacco.
 Wu also established a vegetarian restaurant known as Micaili in Shanghai at Hotel des Colonies in the French Concession (now on East Yan'an Road).
 It was the first vegetarian restaurant in China to experiment with western vegetarian cuisine.
 His public lectures on dieting were influential.
 Wu and his Society argued for the public to eat more wheat.
 The Society introduced a Western-styled bakery to the Shanghainese that offered home-delivered wheat flour bread.

 Wu was an anti-smoking activist.
 An offshoot of the Rational Diet Society was the Anti-Cigarette Smoking Society that formed in June, 1911.
 The Society warned the public about the health dangers of cigarette smoking.
 Wu wrote about the subject in his book Yanshou xinfa (New Methods to Prolong Life), in 1914.
 Wu was an enthusiastic bicycle rider.

 Death

-Wu died on 23 June 1922 from pneumonia.
+Wu died on 23 June 1922 from pneumonia at the age of 79.

 Wu's tomb was moved to Yuexiu Hill in Guangzhou in 1988, where it forms an ensemble with the tomb of his son Wu Chaoshu and the memorial tablet bearing an inscription by Sun Yat-sen dedicated to Wu Tingfang.

+In popular culture

+Wu is caricatured in “The Chinese Minister Wu”, one of the Mr. Dooley columns of Finley Peter Dunne, where he is depicted bamboozling “Sicrety iv State Hay”.